GreXLin85/redis-serverjs/README.md

 * [SET](http://redis.io/commands/set)
 * [GET](http://redis.io/commands/get)
 * [DEL](http://redis.io/commands/del)
+* [FLUSHDB](http://redis.io/commands/flushdb) - This command is not support ASYNC/SYNC option in our implementation.
 * SET_MAX_LRU_SIZE - This is a custom command to set the maximum size of the LRU cache.
 The default value is 100.
 This command is used to test the LRU cache.
 Usage: SET_MAX_LRU_SIZE size